 7- Save Both The Good And Bad Calls As Future Examples

-Not all calls and the callers are the same.
+Not all calls and callers are the same.
 Your agents might come across happy customers, frustrated callers, the mistaken customer, etc. in a day.
 And, your representatives must know how to handle each of them in a way that most (if not all) customers end the call satisfied.

 When monitoring calls for quality assurance, save both the good and bad phone calls for future reference.
 You can then use these recordings to train your agents on how to handle different types of customers.